gibbids/MyJiggle/README.md

 ## How it Works

 The application uses Windows system calls to monitor the time since the last user input (keyboard or mouse).
-When the idle time exceeds the threshold, the `pyautogui` library is used to move the mouse slightly to keep the system active.
+When the idle time exceeds the threshold, the `ctypes` library is used to move the mouse slightly to keep the system active.
 A countdown notification is shown before the mouse jiggle.

 ## License